dxdxdt/proone/doc/htbt.md

 **parent_uptime** is the number of seconds elapsed since the parent process has started. **child_uptime** is the numer of seconds elapsed since the child process has been spawned by the parent process.
-The value 0xFFFFFFFF is used to indicate error like integer overflow or unset value.
+The value 0xFFFFFFFF is used to indicate errors like integer overflow or unset value.

 **bne_cnt** is the number of times the instance has breached a host.
 This includes the number of successful logins and the number of successful breaches